undeemed/pluely/README.md

 **❌ Please do NOT submit pull requests that:**

-- Add new AI providers
+- Adding new AI providers
-- Add new speech-to-text
+- Adding new speech-to-text providers

 **✅ What we DO welcome:**